Coral.Clinic

 Post-Traumatic Stress Disorder

-Insufficient evidence that cannabinoids are an effective treatment for symptoms associated with ALS.
-Two small studies of dronabinol showed no differences from placebo.
+There is insufficient evidence that cannabinoids are an effective treatment for symptoms associated with amyotrophic lateral sclerosis.

 Crohn's Disease

-Insufficient evidence to support or refute that dronabinol is an effective treatment for irritable bowel syndrome symptoms.
-Some studies suggest cannabidiol may be beneficial in inflammatory bowel diseases including Crohn's disease.
+There is insufficient evidence to support or refute the conclusion that dronabinol is an effective treatment for the symptoms of irritable bowel syndrome.

 Parkinson's Disease

-Insufficient evidence that cannabinoids are an effective treatment for motor system symptoms associated with Parkinson's disease or levodopa-induced dyskinesia.
+There is insufficient evidence that cannabinoids are an effective treatment for the motor system symptoms associated with Parkinson's disease or the levodopa-induced dyskinesia.

 Multiple Sclerosis